sinemetu1/simple_mtg/README.md

 ## What is simple_mtg?

-It's a ui for playing mtg with your friends online.
+It's a ui for playing mtg with your friends online in combination with Facetime or something similar.

 _It is not produced, endorsed, supported, or affiliated with Wizards of the Coast in any way.
 Card data served on the site is Copyright © Wizards of the Coast \- All Rights Reserved_

+Rules are meant to be followed by the players and not enforced by this app.

 ## Why?